Codicil: The Will Amendment Explained

 Here are some common reasons why people use codicils:

-• Modifying specific bequests may include changing the amount of money or property you leave to a beneficiary or changing how a particular asset is distributed.
+• Modifying Specific Bequests: This may include changing the amount of money or property you leave to a beneficiary or changing how a particular asset is distributed.

-• To clarify or correct mistakes: If there are any mistakes or ambiguities in your will, you can use a codicil to correct them.
+• To Clarify or Correct Mistakes: If your will contains mistakes or ambiguities, you can use a codicil to correct them.

-• To update your will after getting married or divorced: If you get married or divorced, it's important to update your will to reflect your new marital status.
+• To Update the Will After Getting Married or Divorced: If you get married or divorced, it's important to update your will to reflect your new marital status.
 You can do this with a codicil.

 Here are some situations in which you should not use codicils:

-• If your will is outdated: If your will no longer reflects your current wishes or contains outdated legal language, you should create a new will instead of using a codicil.
-This will ensure that your estate plan is up-to-date and that your wishes are carried out as you intend.
+• If Your Will Is Outdated: If your will no longer reflects your current wishes or contains outdated legal language, you should create a new will instead of using a codicil.
+This will help ensure that your estate plan is up-to-date and that your wishes will be carried out as you intend.

 If you are unsure whether or not a codicil is right for you, it is always best to consult an attorney.
 An attorney can help you understand your options and ensure you take the best steps to protect your estate and loved ones.